 National Certificate In Tobacco Treatment Practice

 MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP).

-The required curriculum includes the one-day Tobacco Intervention: Basics Skills Training, the two-day Tobacco Intervention: Intensive Skills Training and the Annual Tobacco Treatment and Prevention Conference.
+The required curriculum includes the Treating Tobacco Together: Basics Skills Training, the Treating Tobacco Together: Intensive Skills Training and the Tobacco Treatment and Prevention Conference.
 These trainings are a pathway for those interested in NCTTP and are currently being offered virtually.